microsoft/azure-maven-plugins/azure-webapp-maven-plugin/README.md

     Supported `<os>` values are *Windows*, *Linux* and *Docker*.
     Only the `jre8` is supported for `<javaVersion>` for Web App on Linux.
     If the `<webContainer>` is not configured and the `<os>` is windows, tomcat 8.5 will be used as default value.
-    If the `<os>` is linux, the web app will use the JavaSE as runtime.
+    But if the `<os>` is linux, the web app will use the JavaSE as runtime.

     The runtime settings of v2 configuration could be omitted if users specify an existing web app in the configuration and just want to do the deploy directly.
     ```xml